(keep reading to learn what happened)

 There is a new menu at the restaurant as well.

-They also get an official plaque and a stop on the haunted Connecticut tour.
+They also get an official plaque and a stop on the haunted Connecticut tour, which will give them another way to reach guests.

 Curtis House Inn Update - What Happened Next?